The artists behind the North Village Arts District art walk on Friday

 Shannon Webster

-The third location for the art walk will lead to Shannon Webster’s 70- by-30-feet mural titled “Wishes and Reflections” in the Wabash Courtyard located near Fretboard Coffee and Wishflour Bakery.
+The third location for the art walk will lead to Shannon Webster’s 70- by-30-foot mural titled “Wishes and Reflections” in the Wabash Courtyard located near Fretboard Coffee and Wishflour Bakery.

 Webster has been creating art in Columbia for the past four years, using oil and acrylic paints as his main mediums.
 He owns an art gallery in the same alley as his new mural.